Skip to Content

 I’ve covered the topic of brake maintenance thoroughly, and you’ll find illustrated step-by-step guides for all the common brake checks and repairs on this page.

-Belts – Engines use belts to provide drive to auxiliary components such as alternators (charges battery), A/C pump (cools and dries cabin air), Water pump (drives coolant around coolant system), Power steering pump (provides for power steering).
-Belts are also known as Serpentine or Aux belts when they drive multiple components or simple drive belts if they drive just one.
+Belts – Engines use belts to drive auxiliary components such as alternators (charge battery), A/C pump (cools and dries cabin air), Water pump (circulates coolant through the coolant system), and Power steering pump (provides power steering).

-Modern cars with serpentine belts don’t require adjustment, and so need little in the way of maintenance.
+Modern cars with serpentine belts don’t require adjustment and so need little in the way of maintenance.

-Checking the water pump for leaks and noise and checking the water pump belt.
+Checking the water pump for leaks and noise, and checking the water pump belt.
 We check and clean the radiator for debris, especially in dusty environments.

-Oil check – Oil lubricates the moving parts of your engine and keeps them from grinding against each other.
-It is essential to check your oil regularly; I recommend checking it with every fill of gas or before going on a long road trip.
+It is essential to check your oil regularly; I recommend checking it at every gas fill or before a long road trip.

 Oil change – Regular oil changes help to lubricate and protect your car’s engine, reduce wear and tear, and improve fuel efficiency.
-This maintenance task can also prevent costly repairs down the road.
-Don’t skip them!

-Spark plug replacement – Spark plug replacement is crucial for keeping your car’s engine running smoothly.
+Spark plug replacement – Crucial for keeping your car’s engine running smoothly.
 Worn or damaged plugs can lead to poor fuel efficiency, misfires, and even engine damage.
-Replacing them every 30,000 miles can improve performance and prevent costly repairs.

 Scratch removal – Scratch removal process involves cleaning the affected area, sanding the scratch, applying rubbing compound, and polishing.
 For deeper scratches, touch-up paint may be necessary.
 It’s best to seek professional help for significant damage.

-Tire pressure check – Check the tire pressure regularly.
+Tire pressure check Check the tire pressure regularly.
 Low pressure can cause your tires to wear unevenly and affect your car’s stability and fuel efficiency.

 Tire rotation – Rotating tires, we don’t actually rotate the tires.
 We rotate the wheels.
-Meaning we move the wheel to the back and vice versa.
-Rotating the tires helps even out tire wear, handling, safety, and fuel economy.
+Meaning we move the front wheel to the back and vice versa.

 Wash – This might not seem like an important maintenance chore, but just washing and cleaning your car’s exterior will make it look good and help prevent rust and corrosion.
 Wash your car using a car-specific shampoo, and then dry it with a microfiber cloth.
 Be sure to clean your car’s windows and mirrors regularly to ensure clear visibility while driving.

-Wiper replacement – Wiper blade replacement is important for maintaining good visibility while driving.
 Worn or damaged blades can lead to streaks, smearing, and reduced effectiveness, making it difficult to see the road.
 Replacing them every 6-12 months can improve safety and prevent accidents.

 Wiper washer fluid top-up – Topping up your wiper washer fluid is important for maintaining good visibility while driving.
 Running out of fluid can lead to streaks, smearing, and reduced effectiveness, making it difficult to see the road.
 Topping it up regularly can improve safety and prevent accidents.